Privacy and Data Protection Statement

 The processing of your information in this way for high value fundraising is instrumental in enabling us to support large-scale projects and initiatives that benefit Great Ormond Street Children’s Hospital and UCL Great Ormond Street Institute of Child Health.
 We appreciate that you expect us to conduct such processing in an efficient and professional manner whilst taking your right to privacy into account.

 We will inform you of the processing we undertake when we first contact you and then at further regular intervals throughout the lifetime of our contact with you.
 You can, exercise your rights at any time.
-For full details of your rights, please refer to the Your Rights section.
-If you would like any further information about how we reached our decision to use legitimate interests, please contact our Data Protection Officer using the contact details in the Our Contact Detail section at the end of this policy.
+If you would like any further information about how we reached our decision to use legitimate interests, please contact our Data Protection Officer.

 How we undertake research